codejedi-ai/CS452ROTOS-SMP-MekkanaOS/k3/README.md

 - Ensure that you follow the correct command syntax as per the examples provided to create players, play the game, or manage the game server.

 Please note that this is a basic guide to get you started with using the code for the Rock, Paper, Scissors game.
 The code appears to be part of a larger system, so make sure you understand how it integrates with your operating system or program.
 Detailed documentation and integration instructions may be required depending on your specific use case.

-Certainly, here's the documentation for the provided code:

 ### Clock Server and Related Functions